Maria-Fox/FirstFive/readMe.md

-To initialize and seed the databases please run the below in your terminal.
+To initialize and seed the databases please complete the follwoing:

+cd / backend

+run the below in your terminal.
 ```psql < firstFiveDB.sql```